What a mess!

 Ultimately though it should highlight the necessity to question something that does not seem right!
 If it had not been for the diligence of a small few, the RCP would likely never have noticed its mistake and many would have been left not getting what they deserved.
 Preparing for these interviews is key to knowing whether the score you’ve been given matches what you would expect.

 Being prepared for these interviews is essential and those that prepare do best.
 Whilst ST3 applications may seem far away for many of you, what you may not know is that the format is almost identical to the CMT interviews and the same principals apply!
 3 stations – 1) Portfolio 2) Clinical Scenario 3) Ethical scenario – albeit with a few tweaks between specialties.
-The obvious one that can be prepared early is your Portfolio and if your thinking of applying this autumn, one that you can start putting together now!
+The obvious one that can be prepared early is your Portfolio and if you’re thinking of applying this autumn and have not yet found a course provider, you can start putting together now!
 Over the next few weeks I will be writing several blog posts on preparing your portfolio so check back in for more updates!

 I hope everyone is enjoying the last few months of their current rotation.